 Often, the party who is being abused is afraid to ask the person who is abusing them to stop doing so.
 They may also be afraid to seek help, for fear that they will be abused even more severely once it is discovered that they are receiving assistance in getting to a safer situation.
 Where abuse is present, it can pervade the entire household, as abused parties are unlikely to step in and prevent their abusive spouses or partners from harming children, pets, and even other adult family members.
 That is where a restraining order can help.

 What is a Restraining Order and How Can it Help?

 A restraining order, also known as an order of protection, is a form of court order that requires a party to do, or to refrain from doing, certain acts.
 In general, a restraining order can keep you and others who are in danger, such as your children, safe by requiring the person who poses a threat to you to refrain from being near you, and to stop contacting you, among other things.

-If you need a restraining order against someone in your life, here are ten good reasons that you should ask an attorney to assist you throughout the restraining order process:
+If you need a restraining order against someone in your life, here are ten good reasons that you should ask a restraining order attorney to assist you throughout the legal process:

-2. Permanent Restraining Orders can last for five years.
+- Permanent Restraining Orders (PRO) can last for five years.
 An experienced attorney can help you to show the court that you do in fact need a permanent restraining order in place to keep yourself and your children safe.

 Bay Area Family Law Attorney Lucy S. McAllister has a history of helping clients protect themselves through the use of restraining orders.
 Pursuing a restraining order can be difficult, especially if you have experienced ongoing physical or emotional abuse.
 When you choose to stand your ground and pursue a restraining order against someone who is harming or threatening to harm you or your children, it is a good idea to seek the assistance of an experienced legal practitioner to take a stand with you.